-The final round of group-stage matches at the Qatar World Cup is under way as teams continue battling it out in the first ever winter instalment of the competition.
+The Qatar World Cup is now well under way as the 32 teams continue to battle it out in the first ever winter instalment of the competition.

 The 22nd edition of the quadrennial tournament, which began way back in 1930, is also the first to be held in an Arab country.
 The State of Qatar is the smallest country in size (11,600 km2) and population (2.7 million) ever to host.

 The World Cup sees eight groups of four teams play before the top two from each go through to a knockout round of 16, followed by the quarter-finals, semi-finals and final.
 This format will be changed for the World Cup 2026 when the tournament will be expanded to 48 teams as the USA, Mexico and Canada co-host.

 Japan v Costa Rica (Group E - ITV): 10am (GMT), 1pm local time, 5am (ET)

 Belgium v Morocco (Group F - BBC): 1pm (GMT), 4pm local time, 8am (ET)

 Croatia v Canada (Group F - BBC): 4pm (GMT), 7pm local time, 11am (ET)

 Spain v Germany (Group E - BBC): 7pm (GMT), 10pm local time, 2pm (ET)